 Irish coffee devotees know that this comforting beverage is ideal for chilly, damp days such as those one might find in the midst of the Emerald Isle itself.
-Initially created in County Limerick at Foynes Airbase, this drink was designed to provide warmed to passengers while they awaited refueling of the aircraft.
+Initially created in County Limerick at Foynes Airbase, this drink was designed to provide warmth to passengers while they awaited refueling of the aircraft.
 Nowadays, Irish coffee is enjoyed 12 months out of the year by those seeking a bit of relaxation and delight.
 Our team has worked diligently to get the recipe for this treat just right, and are confident that our efforts have paid real dividends in terms of flavor!

 To make our version of delectable Irish coffee, you will need: